-Web hosting companies favor this technology over the more restrictive Windows platform because it allows for more customization in server capabilities and user preferences.
+Web hosting companies such as Bluehost favor Linux technology over the more restrictive Windows platform because it allows for more customization in server capabilities and user preferences.

 - Because of its open-source basis, Linux is the most popular operating system.
 Code in open-source systems can be freely modified and disseminated.